 A guideline judgement is a list general rules for courts to follow when sentencing someone for a specific offence.

 Here are the guidelines for high range drink driving:

 1. In ordinary cases of a first high range drink driving offence:

 a.
 The automatic disqualification period should be adhered to, unless there is a valid reason to offer a reduced period of disqualification from driving

 b.
-A section 10 order will only be appropriate in rare cases
+A section 10 dismissal or conditional release order will only be appropriate in rare cases

 c.
 Attending, or planning to attend a driver awareness course, will not be sufficient to avoid a conviction.